orbitinghail/sqlsync/README.md

 Please refer to [the guide](./GUIDE.md) to learn how to add SQLSync to your application.

+## Tips & Tricks

+### How to debug SQLSync in the browser
+By default SQLSync runs in a shared web worker.
+This allows the database to automatically be shared between different tabs, however results in making SQLSync a bit harder to debug.

+The easiest way is to use Google Chrome, and go to the special URL: [chrome://inspect/#workers](chrome://inspect/#workers).
+On that page you'll find a list of all the running shared workers in other tabs.
+Assuming another tab is running SQLSync, you'll see the shared worker listed.
+Click `inspect` to open up dev-tools for the worker.

 ## Community & Contributing

 If you are interested in contributing to SQLSync, please [join the Discord community][discord] and let us know what you want to build.
 All contributions will be held to a high standard, and are more likely to be accepted if they are tied to an existing task and agreed upon specification.